DallanQ/tiny_towns/QA.md

 [cloister-well-and-other-pt-per-each](https://boardgamegeek.com/thread/2205285/cloister-well-and-other-pt-per-each)

->  What is the meaning of the cards that have the scoring, 1pt each for a condition.
+>  What is the meaning of the cards that have the scoring 1pt each for a condition.
 > Example:
 >  Cloister
 > 1 pt for each cloister in the corners.